Longform AI is live!

 Case studies have demonstrated that by altering the amount of positive and negative content appearing on the news feed of a user, they altered the popularity of that user’s posts.
 More positive and less negative posts meant more popularity.

-Not only that, posting positive news, it inspired other users in the network to do the same.
+Not only that, posting positive news, but it also inspired other users in the network to do the same.
 This creates an upward spiral of happiness.
 Posting positivity on social media has a motivating effect on others to do the same.
 Not just to feel happier, but to spread the happiness.

 When it comes to your social media campaigns, you can use happiness not just to motivate people in the immediate, but to condition them to be more likely to share in the long term.